mxagar/tool_guides/docker_swarm_kubernetes/docker_swarm_kubernetes_howto.md

 ### Kubernetes Container Abstractions

-- **Pod**: basic unit of deployment: containers are always in pods; a pod is basically one or more containers running together on one node.
+- **Pod**: basic unit of deployment: containers are always in pods; a pod is basically one or more containers running together on one node; it could be equivalent to a task in docker swarm.
 - **Controller**: they create and update pods and other objects; containers are not deployed, but pods, and these are deplyed using controllers.
 - **Service**: it's not the docker service, but a network endpoint to connect to a pod.
 - **Namespace**: filtered group of objects in a cluster.
 Advanced stuff.